aaab0417/10U-Softball/10U_Fall_Ball_Coach_Quick_Start.md

 The defensive walkthrough comes before the split because it is the only block that needs everyone on the field at once.
 Run it while you still have the full group and full attention.

 Runners vs. Catchers is the closer because it is the densest block in the guide.
-One rep works stealing, sliding, sign-reading, the catcher's throw, and the middle infield tag.
+One rep works stealing, sign-reading, stopping on the base, the catcher's throw, and the middle infield tag.
 With one practice left, that ratio is what you want.

 ### What is deliberately not here